 When I read this, I hear, “If you offer labor & delivery, you should be offering VBAC.
 Because if you aren’t prepared for that first time mother who has a cord prolapse, you aren’t prepared for birth.”

-In these guidelines, ACOG reaffirmed their 2010 stance on “immediately available” which reflected the reality of American obstetrics: There are simply not enough anesthesiologists in America to provide 24/7 coverage for all L&D units.
-So while “immediately available” is ideal, it is not a requirement for offering VBAC.
+In these guidelines, ACOG reaffirmed their 2010 stance on “immediately available” which reflected the reality of American obstetrics: There are simply not enough anesthesiologists in America to provide 24/7 coverage for all labor and delivery units.
+So while “immediately available” may be ideal for all hospitals and all birthing people, it is not a requirement for offering VBAC.

 They also repeat that restricting access is not the intention of the “immediately available” recommendation.

 In other words, hospitals banning VBAC and coercing parents into repeat cesareans was not ACOG’s intention.
-Yet that is exactly what has happened across America due to how past guidelines were interpreted.
+Yet that is exactly what has happened across the United States due to how past guidelines have been interpreted.